funtastick12/stacks/README.md

-Use the equation validity tester to validate correctness of equation If successful use the converter to turn your infix to postfix equaiton
+Use the equation validity tester to validate correctness of equation If successful use the evaluator to calculate result of postfix equation